KwaChristianity and the Martial Arts: Compatible?

 18. Isaiah 61:1; Luke 4:18

-Pastor Fran is a 6th Dan Black Belt in TaeKwon Do & Senior Pastor at Calvary Chapel King's Highway
+Pastor Fran is now (Oct 2023) an 8th Dan Black Belt in MDK TaeKwon Do & Senior Pastor at Calvary Chapel King's Highway